Sparrownor1/Sparrownor1/README.md

 ### Hi there 👋

-I'm Sachit, aka slumba, @Sparrownor1
+I'm Sachit, aka slumba or @Sparrownor1.
+He/him/his

+🌱 I’m currently learning how to write cool code and prove weird math at CMU.

+⚡ Fun fact: I know 35 digits of pi

 <!--
 **Sparrownor1/Sparrownor1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.